-The Image of the Journalist in Popular Culture (IJPC) A Project of the Norman Lear Center Annenberg School for Communication University of Southern California Fact Sheet
+The Image of the Journalist in Popular Culture (IJPC)

+A Project of the Norman Lear Center Annenberg School for Communication and Journalism University of Southern California Fact Sheet

-MISSION: The mission of the Image of the Journalist in Popular Culture, a project of the Norman Lear Center at USC Annenberg, is to investigate and analyze - through research and publication - the conflicting images of journalists in film, television, radio, fiction, commercials, cartoons, comic books, music, art, video games - demonstrating their impact on the public's perception of newsgatherers.
+MISSION: The mission of the Image of the Journalist in Popular Culture, a project of the Norman Lear Center at USC Annenberg, is to investigate and analyze through research and publication the conflicting images of journalists in film, television, radio, fiction, commercials, cartoons, comic books, music, art, video games and other aspects of popular culture demonstrating their impact on the public's perception of newsgatherers.
 It was founded in 2000 by Joe Saltzman, professor of journalism at the USC Annenberg School for Communication.
 Today, the IJPC Web site (ijpc.org) and the IJPC Database are considered the definitive worldwide sources for this subject and are used on a daily basis by scholars, students and professionals who want to do more research in this area.